‘X’ logo installed atop Twitter building, spurring San Francisco to investigate permit violation

 “Planning review and approval is also necessary for the installation of this sign.
 The city is opening a complaint and initiating an investigation,” he said in an email.

-Musk unveiled a new “X” logo to replace Twitter’s famous blue bird as he remakes the platform he bought for $44 billion last year.
-The “X” started appearing at the top of the desktop version of Twitter on Monday, but as of Friday the bird icon still appears in many places on the app.
+Musk unveiled a new “X” logo to replace Twitter’s famous blue bird as he remakes the social media platform he bought for $44 billion last year.
+The X started appearing at the top of the desktop version of Twitter on Monday.

 On Friday afternoon, a worker on a lift machine made adjustments to the sign and then left.